eburghar/kakpipe/README.md

 }
 ```

-## Integrate to your plugin
+## Integrate `kakpipe` to your module

-You can easily add custom behavior to the fifo buffer created by `kakpipe` using `-D name=value`.
-This will
+You can easily add custom behavior to the fifo buffer created by `kakpipe` by using one or several
-setup new option values in the buffer scope.
-For instance just by setting the `filetype` option you can implement
+`-D name=value` command line arguments that can be used to setup options values in the fifo buffer scope.

-some key mapping to jump to cargo errors much like [kakoune-cargo](https://gitlab.com/Screwtapello/kakoune-cargo)
-do, but without having to define syntax for coloring and without mkfifo boilerplate.
+You can for instance make a module defining custom mappings for a given filetype and use `-D filetype=myfiletype`
+with `kakpipe` inside the plugin to automatically setup the file type of the created fifo buffer.
+This allows you
+to remove the mkfifo boilerplate, and have syntax highlighting coming directly from the external tool.

-The `-n` options allows to use the same buffer.
-By default kakpipe always open new buffer which names
+The `-n` options allows to use the same buffer at each command invocation.
+By default kakpipe always open new
-are formed by the command name + 1st argument + a timestamp.
+buffer which names are formed by the command name + 1st argument + a timestamp.

 ```
 define-command -override -params 1.. -docstring 'launch cargo with the given parameters inside kakoune' cargo %{